 How do I become a Study Rep?

 Any student can stand for election as a Programme of Study Rep for their class.
 During the first term every class will elect up to two Programme of Study Reps to represent their views.
-Please speak to your Achievement Tutor who will support you with the application process.
+Please speak to your personal Achievement Tutor/ Personal Tutor who will support you with the application process.

 Why should I become a Programme of Study Rep?